klum-dsl/klum-ast/README.md

 #### Default Values

-Fields can also be annotated with `@Default` to designate a default value, which is returned in case the value is not Groovy true.
+Fields can be annotated with `@Default` to designate a default value, which is returned in case the value is not Groovy true.
 Default values can either be simple values delegating to a different property, or complex closures.

 ```groovy